Livestock-Wildlife Interaction

 • Quantitative descriptions of collective behavioural states of wild predators and herbivores

-• Predictive models of wildlife movement and behavioural state change.
+• Predictive models of wildlife movement and behavioural state change

 Project Facts

-Principal Supervisor: Blair Costelloe, Postdoctoral Fellow, Max Planck Institute of Animal Behavior.
+Max Planck Institute of Animal Behavior (DE).

-Academic Supervisor: Professor Martin Wikelski, Max Planck Institute of Animal Behavior.
+Postdoctoral Fellow Blair Costelloe, Max Planck Institute of Animal Behavior.

-(Visited 1,023 times, 1 visits today)
+(Visited 1,183 times, 1 visits today)